r-murphy/openui5-types/README.md

 ## Release Notes

 **0.4.0** - Fork, rename and update.
-UI5 1.48, UI5 1.50, 1.52
+UI5 1.38, 1.44, 1.52, 1.54.

-**0.3.0** - Create definitions for more than one version of UI5 (just 1.46 and 1.48 for now).
-Published in https://github.com/lmcarreiro/ui5-typescript-definitions too. *Be carefull, now that there is these definitions inside the package and I have plans to make these definitions better (normally replacing an `any` type with a more specific one), **almost all new versions from now on may be a breaking change.***
+**0.3.0** - Create definitions for more than one version of UI5 (just 1.46 and 1.48 for now). *Be careful, now that there is these definitions inside the package and I have plans to make these definitions better (normally replacing an `any` type with a more specific one), **almost all new versions from now on may be a breaking change.***

 **0.2.0** - Create my own UI5 definitions generator, because the available ones didn't fit my needs (you can still use another, just set it up in your `tsconfig.json`).